(0) ITEMS IN BASKET | VIEW BASKET

 British Normandy Memorial - Additional Information

-The Graves Concentration Report held by the Commonwealth War Graves Commission reveal that Arthur Bellot was killed as the Green Howards were advancing through Villers-le-Sec.
-He was buried, alongside 6 other men, on the roadside in the centre of Villers-le-Sec.
+The Graves Concentration Report held by the Commonwealth War Graves Commission reveal that Arthur Bellot was killed as the Green Howards were advancing through Villiers-le-Sec.
+He was buried, alongside 6 other men, on the roadside in the centre of Villiers-le-Sec.

 FALLEN HEROES